AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    >
    >   * From the Locations manager, in [Components > Locations](/help/components/locations/configure-import-accounts.md)
    >
    >* Cloud accounts are associated with your Adobe Analytics user account.
-Other users cannot use or view cloud accounts that you configure.
+Other users cannot use or view cloud accounts that you configure unless you make them available to all users in your organization.
    >
    >* You can edit any locations that you create from the Locations manager in [Components > Locations](/help/components/locations/configure-import-accounts.md)